On plus-one generated arrangements of plane conics: Preliminaries

 Recall that a singularity is called quasi-homogeneous if and only if there exists a holomorphic change of variables so that the defining equation becomes weighted homogeneous.
 If $C : f=0$ is a reduced plane curve with only quasi-homogeneous singularities, then one has $\tau_{p}=\mu_{p}$ for all $p \in {\rm Sing}(C)$, and eventually

 which means that the total Tjurina number is equal to the total Milnor number of $C$.
-In our considerations we will need also the following numerical invariant of curves. \begin{definition} Let $C \subset \mathbb{P}^{2}_{\mathbb{C}}$ be a reduced curve.
-The Arnold exponent of $C$ is defined as
+In our considerations, we will need also the following numerical invariant of curves. \begin{definition} Let $C \subset \mathbb{P}^{2}_{\mathbb{C}}$ be a reduced curve. \textbf{The Arnold exponent} of $C$ is defined as

 where ${\rm lct}_{p}(C)$ denotes the log--canonical threshold of $p \in {\rm Sing}(C)$. \end{definition} \begin{remark} It is well-known that if $p \in C$ is an ordinary singularity of multiplicity $r$, then If now $p \in C$ is a tacnode, i.e., an $A_{3}$ singularity, then ${\rm lct}_{p}(C) = 3/4$.
-For more information on the Arnold exponent, see \cite{DimSer}. \end{remark}
+For more information on the Arnold exponent, please consult \cite{DimSer}. \end{remark}

-Next, we will need an important invariant that is defined using the syzygies associated with the Jacobian ideal $J_{f}$. \begin{definition} Consider the graded $S$-module of Jacobian syzygies of $f$, namely The minimal degree of non-trivial Jacobian relations for $f$ is defined to be
+Next, we will need an important invariant that is defined using the syzygies associated with the Jacobian ideal $J_{f}$. \begin{definition} Consider the graded $S$-module of Jacobian syzygies of $f$, namely \textbf{The minimal degree of non-trivial Jacobian relations} for $f$ is defined to be

-\end{definition} For one of the main definitions in our paper, we recall the Milnor algebra, which is defined as follows $M(f) := S / J_{f}$. \begin{definition} We say that a reduced plane curve $C$ is an $m$-syzygy curve when the associated Milnor algebra $M(f)$ has the following minimal graded free resolution:
+\end{definition} For one of the main definitions in our paper, we recall \textbf{the Milnor algebra}, which is defined as follows $M(f) := S / J_{f}$. \begin{definition} We say that a reduced plane curve $C$ of degree $d$ is an \textbf{$m$-syzygy} curve when the associated Milnor algebra $M(f)$ has the following minimal graded free resolution: